A yummy do-it-yourself dog food recipe for French Bulldogs

 2. While that’s boiling, shred/chop the veggies.

 3. Cook ground beef with olive oil.
 Drain excess juices and rinse.

 4. Mix everything together!
 No need to cook the veggies.
 Overcooking the vegetables removes the natural nutrients.
-The cooked meat and whole grain will warm them up a bit.
+The cooked meat and whole grain will soften them up a bit.